microsoft/Flash_University/CLR_via_CSharp/Ch12_Generics/Generics/Generics.md

 # Generics

 ## Previous questions
-* Can you auto-implemented event property
+* Can you auto-implemented event property (need a little longer on this one)

 Fundamentally, we want to be able to reuse code and use optimized structures/objects for our programming.